Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 20. Open the mysql port 3306 on the database server

-21. On your Webserver, apply tooling-db.sql script to your database using this command.
+21. On your Webserver, Enter the tooling directory and apply tooling-db.sql script to your database using this command.

         #mysql -h <database-private-ip> -u <db_remote_username> -p tooling <